carlosmarinho/superchat-rails/README.md

    We can use I18n to have more than one language on our application.
 We have an item on our menu for this, but it's need implementation.
 ### Implement the following pages

-### Change the views/layouts/application.html.erb to slim file

-   Change the views/layouts/application.html.erb to a slim file

 ### Move toaster to the header